-Start with the schedule shell that was developed to accommodate all conference events (special events, mobile workshops, and evening events) and assign selected sessions into the identified, numbered Session Blocks.
-To the best of your ability, balance subject matter among session blocks and on varying days of the conference.
+Using the Glance or schedule shell that was developed to accommodate all conference events (special events, mobile workshops, and evening events), assign selected sessions into the identified Session Blocks.
+As best as possible, balance subject matter among session blocks and on varying days of the conference.
 The outcome must have each session block with the assigned sessions (and their track) identified.
-The Graphic Designer will then be able to take your information and prepare an early version of the Conference at a Glance.
-Don’t worry about room assignments at this point.
+Submit to the Conference Program Coordinator to distribute for review.
+Once all involved are comfortable with the schedule, it is forwarded to the Graphic Designer to format the Conference-at-a-Glance for posting at the start of registration.
+Room assignments are not necessary at this point.

 An option for a successful approach may seem old-fashioned: Use a large conference table that can accommodate all your session blocks, or use post-it notes.
 If you are using tracks to sort, color-code by track with the session name.
 You can color-code your session titles by track, then take the first track and distribute its sessions into all your session blocks.
 You’ll have multiple sessions from the same track in the same session block – just check to make sure you don’t have a very similar topic in the same block.
-If you decide to sort sessions only by topic, follow the same process to sort the topics into tracks.
+If you decide to sort sessions only by topic, follow the same process to sort the topics into the session blocks.

 After distributing all sessions, go to all the sessions assigned to each session block and make sure you don’t have the same speaker assigned more than once in that block.
 The CM Credit Management Contractor will provide a matrix that shows each speaker and which session/s that speaker is on a panel.
+The Contractor will also identify speakers with multiple sessions.
+This will assist the Programs Subcommittee in assuring that sessions with those individuals will not be placed into the same Session Block.
+Additionally, check later speaker substitutions for conflicts.

-That is something to keep track of until the schedule is finalized and published since speakers are sometimes added late or are replaced.
-Very importantly: you should not place more than one or two major sessions (you know what those are!) in the same session block; spread them and popular sessions among all the session blocks.
+An important strategy is to not place more than one or two major sessions (you know what those are!) in the same session block; spread these and popular sessions among all the session blocks.
 Also, think about using the most popular sessions as final-day or early morning/late afternoon anchor-sessions to maintain your session attendance numbers.

-Note that if you are incorporating a concept such as “Law Day” into your program, i.e., sessions to attract non-APA members as well as be attractive to APA members, you’ll want to provide enough Law CM credit sessions (that are also MCLE-eligible) through all sessions on one day.
+Note that if you are incorporating a concept such as a “Law Day” into your program, you’ll want to provide enough Law CM credit sessions (that are also MCLE-eligible) through all sessions on one day.
 However, the overall program must have some law sessions on other days.
-Ethics CM credit sessions are also ones to spread through the conference in case someone can only manage a 1-day registration.
+Ethics CM credit sessions are also ones to spread through the conference in case someone can only manage a one-day registration.

 Many of our attendees register specifically to achieve their Law and Ethics CM credit.
 Be sure to solicit or select an adequate number of these topics.
-In particular, placing Ethics sessions strategically may bring attendees to the conference earlier and keep them through the final sessions.
+In particular, placing Ethics sessions strategically may bring attendees to the conference earlier and keep them through the final day.

 Note also that certain of the “mandatory” sessions involve APA California Board members or staff.
 Board or other official meetings are sometimes held during regular session blocks.
 Check with the moderators of these sessions to assure that there are no conflicts for them with the session block you have assigned.
-For example, the APA California President has official duties at a number of plenary events and if on a session panel immediately before or after a plenary, it can have a negative impact on the individual or the session.
+For example, the APA California President has official duties at a number of plenary events and if on a session panel immediately before or after a plenary, it can create a conflict.

 Room Assignments